How to Optimize Joins in Teradata: A Case Study

 Using functions in join conditions is not advisable and should be avoided as much as possible.
 The presence of functions in joins may indicate issues with the data model, such as violating the first normal form (1NF).

-Join conditions have several drawbacks.
+Join conditions with functions have several drawbacks.

 • The optimizer will not have useful statistics available for your expression.